Towards a more realistic evaluation of machine learning models for bearing fault diagnosis: Experiments with data leakage

-The results, summarized in Table \ref{tab:ou-leakage}, demonstrate the substantial and misleading performance inflation caused by both forms of data leakage.
-Introducing the bearing-level leakage resulted in an artificial performance increase of approximately 2.4\% for time-domain inputs and 6.4\% for frequency-domain inputs.
-The more severe segmentation-level leakage produced an higher performance increase, elevating the Macro AUROC by 7.3\% and 15.3\% for time and frequency representations, respectively.
+The results reported in Table \ref{tab:ou-leakage} correspond to the mean Macro AUROC across the 20 train-test splits for each split configuration and highlight the substantial and misleading performance inflation caused by both forms of data leakage.
+Introducing the bearing-level leakage resulted in an artificial performance increase of approximately 3.0\%, 3.9\% and 6.4\% for time-domain, frequency-domain, and envelope spectrum representations, respectively.
+The more severe segmentation-level leakage produced a higher performance increase, elevating the Macro AUROC by 12.6\%, 9.8\% and 12.5\% across the same representations.
+Notably, we observed that the performance gap between representations progressively decreased as bearing- and segmentation-level leakage were introduced, specially on the latter case, where their performance was almost equal.
+This result shows that invalid partitioning can distort not only performance estimates but also conclusions about the most suitable input representation during model development.
+Importantly, strong results were obtained even without tuning any hyperparameters, simply by introducing data leakage, and the obtained p-values confirm that leakage leads to a statistically significant overestimation of performance compared to the leakage-free setting.
 These findings provide compelling empirical evidence for the necessity of strict, bearing-wise data partitioning to ensure the validity and reliability of model evaluation in bearing fault diagnosis.